March 16, 2012, BBC One

 What fascinates me about this story is that the BBC faux pas illustrates the kind of “back door” campaign that attorney Heather Kirkwood alerted me to two years ago, between sessions at the Eleventh International Conference on Shaken Baby Syndrome/Abusive Head Trauma, in Atlanta, Georgia.

-I happened to catch Kirkwood not long after she’d attended a talk by Detective Inspector Colin Welsh from New Scotland Yard, titled “A National Co-ordinated Approach to Cases of Non-Accidental Head Trauma in the UK.”
+I happened to catch Kirkwood not long after she’d attended a talk, by Detective Inspector Colin Welsh from New Scotland Yard, with the title “A National Co-ordinated Approach to Cases of Non-Accidental Head Trauma in the UK.”
 Kirkwood knew complaints had been filed with the General Medical Council (GMC) against Dr. Squier and a colleague of hers, histopathologist Dr. Marta Cohen, based on their courtroom testimony in shaken baby cases.
 She had just learned why.